Log in

 Also attending the ceremony was Prof. Harald Gall (University of Zurich), another IE Board Director and BDA Committee Co-Chair.
 He announced and congratulated the two runners-up of this year’s Award.
 “We’d like to acknowledge their remarkable work and commitment to impactful Informatics research for positive and enduring societal change.”

-Michael Sammler, Saarland University and Max Planck Institute for Software Systems (Germany), received the other BDA runner-up recognition for his thesis, “Automated and Foundational Verification of Low-Level Programs”.
+Michael Sammler, Saarland University and Max Planck Institute for Software Systems (Germany), received the other BDA runner-up recognition for his thesis, “Automated and Foundational Verification of Low-Level Programs” (read dissertation here).
 He stated, “Low-level programs, like operating systems or hypervisors, are central to modern computer-based systems, ensuring the reliability and security of all code running on top of them.
 My thesis demonstrates how one can build verification tools that ensure the correctness of these low-level programs, focusing on tools that provide a high degree of automation while still producing a machine-checkable proof of correctness.
 Receiving the Award motivates me to continue my research on verifying these critical low-level systems.”

 The Best Dissertation Award carries a prize of 3,000 EUR for the winner, sponsored by Springer Nature as part of their IE sponsorship.
 It includes also an invitation to publish the winner’s thesis in Springer’s Computer Science program.
 To discover more about Springer, please visit www.springer.com.